loganfranken/open-source-university/README.md

 problem.
 There are a number of open-source solutions to this problem, so they will not be listed here.

 ## Emergency Communication System

-TBD
+System for notifying people across the university of an emergency situation, like an active shooter or gas leak.
+Methods of communication could include phone, text message, e-mail, and more.

+(None Available)

 ## Enterprise Resource Planning